-Well as far as lure fisherman go this is almost a no brainer.
+Well as far as lure fishermen go this is almost a no-brainer.
 For standard bait fishing on the beach, most anglers would opt for a 12-15-foot rod with a precision multiplier.
 Abu and Diawa have pretty much been the leading multipliers over the years, although Penn has some serious reels to their arsenal.

 When I first went lure fishing back in the eighties the guy who took me to used mono.
 I was none the wiser, to be honest.
 The mono was a line called Maxima.
 The quality of this line was really good.
 It was brown and just looked good it’s that simple.
 I must have been using a pretty crap line before and didn’t think it made any difference.

 We would fish at our chosen bass venue using carp rods and these lures by Yo Zuri called Arc Minnows.
 We did have some success back then, in fact, my friend had a bass of 12lb a fish of a lifetime.

 Apparently, the fishing back then was a lot better but I beg to differ.
 Knowing what I know today and the gear we use now, we would have rinsed them out.
 What was so frustrating was once you caught a bass, that was it, you just didn’t get anymore.
 What was even more bewildering was the fact my friend always seemed to get one first or second cast.
 Yes, I had caught Mackerel and Garfish but that was it.